microsoft/malmo/scripts/python-wheel/README.md

         We'll add more Linux flavours here soon but meanwhile the docker build scripts are a good place to start.

     *	Windows - please use the [Powershell scripts](https://github.com/Microsoft/malmo/blob/package/doc/install_windows.md) to install dependencies.
-        (The dependencies are python3, ffmpeg, 7zip and Java8.
-You also need to have git installed.)
+        (The dependencies are python3, ffmpeg, 7zip, Java8 and git.)

     *	MacOSX  - please see [MacOSX](https://github.com/Microsoft/malmo/blob/master/doc/install_macosx.md).
-        You also need git if you want to download Malmo code and examples.

 If you are unsure of what to pre-install for your Linux flavour, the Malmo docker build files might be a good place to start